1. How many courses may faculty teach?

 9. How will my salary be computed and when will I be paid?

-Once the Academic Records staff returns to work on January 2, 2014, you will receive an email asking you to identify any student who has not attended your class.
-Once these students are dropped, the deans’ administrative assistants will compute the total tuition revenue for your online class(es) and will complete an Article 27 payment form by January 7.
+Once the Academic Records staff returns to work on January 5, 2015, you will receive an email asking you to identify any student who has not attended your class.
+Once these students are dropped, the deans’ administrative assistants will compute the total tuition revenue for your online class(es) and will complete an Article 27 payment form by January 9.
 You will receive 2/3’s the tuition revenue up to 125% of your overload rate.
 Once the Article 27 form has been signed by the faculty member, chairperson, Dean & Provost, it will be sent to payroll.
 There are no Article 42 payments made for online courses paid via Article 27.
 If you are supervising interns in the winter, you will be paid in accordance with the university’s local agreement with APSCUF.
 This agreement compensates internship supervisors at the rate of one (1) week of pay for every 23 credits of internship they supervise.
-If all the paperwork has been completed and submitted to the Payroll office by January 27, faculty will be paid by February 6, 2015.
+If all the paperwork has been completed and submitted to the Payroll Office by January 23, faculty will be paid by February 6, 2015.
 Paperwork received after January 23rd will be paid on the next available paydate.

-10. Who do I contact if I or any of my students have problems logging onto D2L?
+10. Who do I contact if I or any of my students have problems logging onto MySRU or D2L?

 Email Support: email@example.com